 Streetscape standards recommended for certain local roads within the town limits include sidewalks, bike paths, street plantings, site furnishings, and lighting.
-These elements comprise a "complete street "that would create a comprehensive image, reflecting Houma's culture and character while increasing safety and providing a more enjoyable experience for pedestrians.
-Implementing Complete Streets principles is also directly related to the town's overall quality of life, attracting investors, businesses, and tourists to the area and Main Street character.
+These elements comprise a "complete street" that would create a comprehensive image, reflecting Houma's culture and character while increasing safety and providing a more enjoyable experience for pedestrians.
+Implementing Complete Streets principles is also directly related to the town's overall quality of life.